ehabsmh/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 7: Adds execute permission to some Modes
 Script 8: Sets the jamesbond permission to a file Script 9: Sets the mode of certain file
+Script 10: Sets the mode of some file the same as another